Edited by Jacob S. Blumner and Pamela B. Childers

 Publication Information: Blumner, Jacob S., & Childers, Pamela B. (Eds.).
 (2015).
 WAC Partnerships Between Secondary and Postsecondary Institutions.
 Perspectives on Writing.
 The WAC Clearinghouse; Parlor Press. https://wac.colostate.edu/books/perspectives/partnerships/

 Series Editors: Susan H. McLeod, University of California, Santa Barbara; Rich Rice, Texas Tech University

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It will also be available in print at Parlor Press.

 Copyright © 2015 Jacob S. Blumner and Pamela B. Childers.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 194 pages, with notes and bibliographies.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print direct from Parlor Press or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.